LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/assertz_1.rst.txt

    assertz(Head)
    assertz((Head:-Body))

 Asserts a clause as the last one for a dynamic predicate.
+If the predicate is not previously declared (using a scope directive), then a dynamic predicate declaration is added to the object (assuming that we are asserting locally or that the compiler flag ``dynamic_declarations`` was set to ``allow`` when the object was created or compiled).

 When the predicate indicator for ``Head`` is declared in a :ref:`directives_uses_2` or :ref:`directives_use_module_2` directive, the clause is asserted in the referenced object or module.
-Otherwise, the clause is asserted for an object's dynamic predicate.
-If the predicate is not previously declared (using a scope directive), then a dynamic predicate declaration is added to the object (assuming that we are asserting locally or that the compiler flag ``dynamic_declarations`` was set to ``allow`` when the object was created or compiled).

-This method may be used to assert clauses for predicates that are not declared dynamic for dynamic objects provided that the predicates are declared in *this*.
+This method may be used to assert clauses for predicates that are not declared dynamic for dynamic objects provided that the predicates are declared in :term:`this`.
 This allows easy initialization of dynamically created objects when writing constructors.

 Template and modes